 Casey Goodman, LL.B.
-(Hons), is an estate planning and trusts lawyer working with Peter Worrall and Kimberley Martin in the Estate Planning practice area.
+(Hons), is an estate planning and trusts lawyer at Senior Associate level working with Kimberley Martin and Ashleigh Furminger in the Estate Planning practice area.
 She is a key part of our team based approach to providing service to our clients in their estate planning.

 Casey enjoys solving complex legal problems, in particular researching difficult and novel legal problems to uncover the best solution for clients.
 Her greatest strength lies in drafting complex advice and legal documents.